tharu-jwd/elderly/CONTRIBUTING.md

 # Contributing to Elderly

-Thank you for your interest in contributing to ElderCare Connect!
+Thank you for your interest in contributing to Elderly!
 This platform handles sensitive healthcare data, so we maintain strict security and quality standards.

 ## Getting Started